 Go through the documents very very carefully.
-Also, make your nominee go through it so that he/she is also aware of the policy in entirety.
+Also, make your nominee go through them so that he/she is also aware of the policy in entirety.
 If you do not understand even a single term, ask the agent or google it before you sign.
 You alone are responsible for your financial well-being.

 6. Review your life insurance annually

 Life insurance is not something that you take once and forget.
 Review your life situation to check if the cover is still adequate or if there is a need to increase it.
-Most providers allow you to increase the life insurance cover on the basis of a change in life stage like having a kid.
+Most providers allow you to increase the life insurance coverage on the basis of a change in life stage like having a kid.

 Those are the basics about Life Insurance to consider before buying one.
 If you still have any doubts or persisting reasons to no buy it, drop in a comment or write to me at firstname.lastname@example.org

 - The complete guide to Mutual Funds

 - The complete guide to Credit Cards

 Get your Personal Finance basics right.
 Sign up for the Elementum Money 5-day Email course for a crash course on all things Personal Finance, like Money Management,